Black Lives Matter: United Kingdom

 Peaceful protests took place in Leeds' Millennium Square on June 14, 2020 organized by a coalition of organizations: Black Voices Matter', which included Black Lives Matter Leeds.
 A second protest was held on Woodhouse Moor on June 21, organized by Black Lives Matter Leeds.

 On June 28, Black Lives Matter UK faced criticism for making a series of tweets from their verified Twitter account regarding Israel, including one that claims "mainstream British politics is gagged of the right to critique Zionism".
 The Premier League, who were carrying the Black Lives Matter logo on their football shirts for the rest of the 2019–20 season, subsequently said that attempts by groups to hijack the cause to suit their own political ends are entirely unwelcome.

 After receiving considerable donations in summer 2020, Black Lives Matter UK formalised its organisation.
 In September 2020, the group changed its official name to Black Liberation Movement UK and became legally registered as a community benefit society.
 However, the group still uses the Black Lives Matter name in its global cooperative efforts.
 In January 2021, the Black Liberation Movement began to distribute its funds to grassroots black-led and anti-racist organisations across the UK.
 Activists from a different BLM group, Charles Gordon and Sasha Johnson, founded the Taking The Initiative Party (TTIP) in the summer of 2020 had applied to register as a political party through the Electoral Commission; however, BLM UK said "BLM UK has no intention to set up a political party.
 This person or group is not affiliated with us."

 In September 2021, British businessman and philanthropist Ken Olisa revealed to Channel 4 that Elizabeth II and the British royal family are supporters of Black Lives Matter.
 In response, a spokesperson for Black Lives Matter UK said "We were surprised to learn the Queen is a BLM supporter.
 But we welcome anyone that agrees with our goal of dismantling white supremacy.
 Of course, actions speak louder than words.
 The Queen sits on a throne made from colonial plunder.
 Until she gives back all the stolen gold and diamonds from the Commonwealth and pays reparations, these are nothing more than warm words."

 In October 2021, The Guardian and The Times reported that a covert police unit in South Wales attempted to recruit a Black Lives Matter protester to be an informant and supply further information about far-right activists who had marched in support of Black Lives Matter.
 In February 2022, the Swansea chapter of BLM announced it would be closing due to "attempted recruitment by the police and threats to its members' physical and mental safety from far-right activists".

+In July 2024, the Black Lives Matter UK Festival of Collective Liberation took place at Friends House, London, attended by more than 600 activists and supporters.